 Examples of boom and bust recession

-- 1973 recession in UK – following Barber boom of 1972.
+- 1973 recession in the UK – following Barber boom of 1972.
 (Though 1973 recession was also caused by oil price shock)

 Features of boom and bust recessions